-- (a) All sealed bids shall be received in the office of the county clerk and transferred to the procurement division at the time of bid opening, which shall be conducted in public at a specified date, time and place. - (b) A summary of each bid, with the name of all bidders, shall be posted for public inspection in the office of the procurement division during regular county business hours for a period of not less than ten (10) days after award. - (c) A noncollusive statement requiring the signature of an authorized officer of the bidder shall be included in each sealed bid.
-The purchasing administrator shall report suspected collusive bids to the district attorney. - (7) Exceptions. - (a) Competitive bidding requirements of this chapter shall apply, except as follows: - (1) When, after soliciting sealed bids, it is determined by the purchasing administrator, and verified by the purchasing standardization committee, that no valid bids have been received, the purchasing standardization committee may authorize procurement without competition. - (2) Purchases from a single source which, by their nature, are not adapted to award by competitive bidding as determined by the purchasing administrator and approved by the purchasing standardization committee. - (3) Purchases from any federal, state or local governmental unit or agency of surplus materials, supplies, commodities or equipment, as approved by the committee on financial and audit of the county board, and otherwise when expressly authorized by the county board. - (4) Discretionary purchase of ten thousand dollars (\$10,000.00) or less as authorized in subsection 32.25(2) of this section - (5) Any contract for a public works construction project where the director of public works or his/her designee has recommended, and the purchasing administrator has agreed in writing, that the purchasing administrator shall negotiate for the purpose of services, supplies, materials or equipment needed for such project. - (b) Purchase of name brand items for resale may be awarded to other than the low bidder.
+- (a) All sealed bids shall be received in the office of the county clerk and transferred to the procurement division at the time of bid opening, which shall be conducted in public at a specified date, time and place. - (b) A summary of each bid, with the name of all bidders, shall be posted for public inspection in the office of the procurement division during regular county business hours for a period of not less than ten (10) days after award.

-- (c) Purchases required for immediate budgeted repairs, exclusive of inventory items. - (d) Notwithstanding any other provisions of this chapter to the contrary, the purchasing administrator shall have the authority, in any situation where a contract is to be let through the bidding process, to reserve such contract exclusively for vendors listed on the minority business enterprise and women business enterprise list.
-In such event, the bid announcements shall indicate such reservation, citing this subsection as authority therefor.
-Reservations by the purchasing administrator may be on a commodity basis or on an individual contract basis. - (e) Annually the county board shall adopt by resolution a recommended minimum percentage goal for the participation of disadvantaged business enterprise vendors in contracts awarded pursuant to chapter 32.
-Such goals are not mandatory; however, the purchasing administrator shall make diligent efforts to achieve or exceed such annual participation goals. - (8) All contracts formats recommended issued by the procurement division shall be reviewed for approval by the corporation counsel prior to use. - (9) Comptroller responsibility.
+(c) A noncollusive statement requiring the signature of an authorized officer of 377 the bidder shall be included in each sealed bid.
+The purchasing 378 administrator shall report suspected collusive bids to the district attorney.
+379 (7) Exceptions.
+380 381 (a) Competitive bidding requirements of this chapter shall apply, except as follows: 382 (1) When, after soliciting sealed bids, it is determined by the 383 purchasing administrator, and verified by the purchasing 384 standardization committee, that no valid bids have been received.
+385 the purchasing standardization committee may authorize 386 387 procurement without competition.
+(2) Purchases from a single source which, by their nature, are not 388 adapted to award by competitive bidding as determined by the 389 purchasing administrator and approved by the purchasing 390 standardization committee.
+391 (3) Purchases from any federal, state or local governmental unit or 392 agency of surplus materials, supplies, commodities or equipment, as 393 approved by the committee on financial and audit of the county 394 board, and otherwise when expressly authorized by the county 395 396 board.
+(4) Discretionary purchase of ten thousand dollars (\$10,000.00) or less 397 as authorized in subsection 32.25(2) of this section 398 (5) Any contract for a public works construction project where the 399 director of public works or his/her designee has recommended, and 400 the purchasing administrator has agreed in writing, that the 401 purchasing administrator shall negotiate for the purpose of services.
+402 supplies, materials or equipment needed for such project.
+403 (b) Purchase of name brand items for resale may be awarded to other than the 404 low bidder.
+405 (c) Purchases required for immediate budgeted repairs, exclusive of inventory 406 407 items. (d) Notwithstanding any other provisions of this chapter to the contrary, the 408 409 purchasing administrator shall have the authority, in any situation where a contract is to be let through the bidding process, to reserve such contract 410 exclusively for vendors listed on the minority business enterprise and 411 women business enterprise list.
+In such event, the bid announcements 412 shall indicate such reservation, citing this subsection as authority therefor.
+413 Reservations by the purchasing administrator may be on a commodity 414 basis or on an individual contract basis.
+415 (e) Annually the county board shall adopt by resolution a recommended 416 minimum percentage goal for the participation of disadvantaged business 417 diligent efforts to achieve or exceed such annual participation goals.